West Nose Creek Park is an urban wilderness oasis in northeast Calgary, Alberta, Canada.

 West Nose Creek Park is an excellent inner-city hike for early season conditioning while waiting for snow to recede in nearby mountains.

-Photographs for this post at West Nose Creek Park, previously known as Confluence Park, were captured in Calgary, Alberta, Canada on the afternoon of Wednesday, March 29, 2007.
+Photographs for this post of West Nose Creek Park, previously known as Confluence Park, were captured in Calgary, Alberta, Canada on the afternoon of Wednesday, March 29, 2007.